 COVID19 Alert – Participation by each site and hours of operation are subject to change due to the changing circumstances related to the coronavirus.
 Please check with each individual site concerning operating hours and safety protocols as you plan your month exploring downtown Charleston’s most incredible cultural sites.

 From January 1 – 31, Museum Mile Month tickets are available at the Visitors Center for purchase.

-Tickets ordered in advance can be mailed to your door or you may request to have them held for pick up at The Charleston Museum, the Heyward-Washington House or the Joseph Manigault House.
+Tickets ordered in advance can be mailed or you may request to have them held for pick-up at The Charleston Museum, the Heyward-Washington House or the Joseph Manigault House.